APPROXIMATELY INFINITE UNIVERSE

 In ‘I Want My Love To Rest Tonight’ Yoko softens and sympathizes with the man she calls ‘pig’ in ‘Bastard’ because she knows he is just as afraid and lonely as women are.

 Yoko produced and arranged the album.
-The Elephant’s Memory band are superb on the array of musical styles – from the funky ‘What Did I Do’ and ‘Kite Song’ to the wild rockers; ‘Yang Yang’, (on which Yoko used a chord progression that was prohibited by the Church in the Middle Ages, as these were believed to be the Devil’s chords) ‘Peter The Dealer’, ‘Move On Fast’ to the fluid and delicate ballads and the Calypso of the playfully sarcastic male putdown, ‘What A Mess’.
+The Elephant’s Memory band are superb on the array of musical styles – from the funky ‘What Did I Do’ and ‘Kite Song’ to the wild rockers; ‘Yang Yang’, (on which Yoko used a chord progression that was prohibited by the Church in the Middle Ages, as these were believed to be the Devil’s chords), ‘Move On Fast’ to the fluid and delicate ballads and the Calypso of the playfully sarcastic male putdown, ‘What A Mess’.
 The sax of Stan Bronstein is the star of the show on many tracks.

-I didn’t mention all 22 songs, which are entirely incredible.
+I have not mentioned all 22 songs, which are entirely incredible.
 Yoko pointed out to Rolling Stone – March 1, 1972, “If you add up the numerical values of all the letters in the words “Approximately Infinite Universe” they come to a multi-digital number, the sum of whose digits equal nine, which is according to what numerologists say, the highest of all earth’s numbers”.

 “Many don’t realize what a brilliant musician and producer my mother is.
 She taught me piano, songwriting, and studio production from an early age.
 I would not know what a diminished chord, or a compressor, or a counterpoint melody, or an overdub, or reverb and delay was, none of it, had it not been for my mother’s mentorship.”